msillano/tuyaDAEMON/tuyaDAEMON/README.md

 1) Since 2.2.0, all configuration data are in a ´Global MODULE config´ node, with a friendly user interface, mandatory in any module, to make simple the configuration task.
 Refer to this node info for up-to-date configuration instructions for each module.
   - Only a few node-red configuration nodes still require the user direct setup: mySQL, MQTT, tuya-smart-device (new devices).

-2)  _Global CORE config_ includes [`global.alldevices`](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices), a big JSON structure with all required information on all devices, that control the _CORE_ behavior on a device/dps basis.
+2)  _Global CORE config_ includes [`global.alldevices`](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices), a big JSON structure with all required information on all devices, that control the _CORE_ behavior on a device/dps basis. <br>
 Any [new device](https://github.com/msillano/tuyaDAEMON/wiki/Howto:-add-a-new-device-to-tuyaDAEMON) must be added to it.
 To update/modify/edit this structure:
-    - you can edit it directly using the `global CORE config` node.
+    - you can edit it directly using the `global CORE config` node, using the node JSON edit facility.
     - you can export it to the file `alldevices.json` for backup or edit it using external editors (e.g. _Notepad++_ and _'JSON Viewer'_ plugin) and back with copy-paste.
+    - For _known tuya devices_ a JSON fragment for `'alldevices'` is in 'zip' files, see [here](https://github.com/msillano/tuyaDAEMON/tree/main/devices).
-    - The application [tuyaDAEMON.toolkit](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) can produce an `'alldevice'` scheletron starting from a [_DB of known tuya device definitions_](https://github.com/msillano/tuyaDAEMON/tree/main/devices).
+    - The application [tuyaDAEMON.toolkit](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) can produce an `'alldevice'` scheletron for new devices.
 3) To reduce the workload in the production environment:
       - `filters xxx` node reduce the info and the DB writing charge.
       - since 2.2.0: added a general _filtering_ feature, 'hide', on device/dp basis, user-defined in _alldevices_ (see [alldevices wiki](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices#output-control))